-In 2017, Ginkgo Investment Company LLC ("Ginkgo"), of which one of our directors is a 33% managing member, purchased a multifamily apartment complex which assumed an existing \$8.3 million Fannie Mae loan that we service.
-Ginkgo subsequently sold the majority of its interest in this property and owned a 3.6% interest at December 31, 2022.
+In 2017, Ginkgo, of which one of our directors is a 33% managing member, purchased a multifamily apartment complex which assumed an existing \$8.3 million Fannie Mae loan that we service.
+Ginkgo subsequently sold the majority of its interest in this property and owned a 3.6% interest at December 31, 2023.
 We carry a maximum loss-sharing obligation with Fannie Mae on this loan of up to 20% of the original UPB.
 Upon the sale, we received a 1% loan assumption fee which was governed by existing loan agreements that were in place when the loan was originated in 2015, prior to such purchase.
+In July 2023, the Fannie Mae loan was paid off in full.